-Inpatient and Outpatient Surgery
+Inpatient and Outpatient Surgery in Temecula

 Surgeons and other healthcare professionals in the Surgery Department at Temecula Valley Hospital work with advanced equipment, tools and techniques for both inpatient and outpatient surgical procedures.

 A variety of same-day surgery procedures can be performed at TVH.
 Patient care begins with the physicians, who diagnose the most appropriate treatment.
 Their diagnosis provides the foundation for highly effective surgeries and recoveries.
 Surgeons use both traditional and minimally invasive surgical techniques.
 A professional perioperative team, including an anesthesiologist, a registered nurse and a specialty surgical technician, is always present in each operating room to ensure high-quality care.
 They assist in techniques that lower infection rates and help you heal faster.